FREE COMMUNICATION GUIDE

 L:

-I am easy going, pleasing, and responsive to what others want to do or think is important.
-I don’t have a lot of drive.
-I tend to put things off and not do difficult things until I have to.
-I prefer that someone else makes the decision and it's usually something I can go along with.
-I can see all sides to an argument or an issue, and I am able to help others compromise and work things out.
-It is difficult for me to set priorities and that keeps me from taking action.
-By going with other peoples' agendas, I can maintain my relationship with them.
+I am easy-going, pleasing, and responsive to what others want to do or think is important.
+I don’t have a lot of drive or inertia.
+I tend to put things off and not do difficult things until I absolutely have to.
+I prefer that someone else make the decision, and it's usually something I can go along with.
+I can see all sides to an argument or an issue, and I can help others compromise and work things out.
+I often forget myself.
+It is difficult for me to set priorities, and that keeps me from taking action.
+By going with other people's agendas, I can maintain my relationships with them.
 When it comes to making a decision, I can get caught up in the pros and cons and keep from making the decision.
 Some people think I am stubborn, but it’s just that I can’t make up my mind.
+I sometimes feel as though I am being tugged back and forth, and I can’t decide or know which way I want to go.
 It’s hard for me to say "no" because I don't want to offend others.
-I sometimes feel as though I am being tugged back and forth and I can’t decide or know which way I want to go.
-I enjoy indulging and putting things off until later.
-When I go into a room of people, I find a comfortable spot and enjoy the refreshments.
-"Go with the flow," is good advice.
+I really dislike conflict and feel this in my gut - it's not pleasant.
+I just want everyone to get along.
+Sometimes I enjoy indulging and "numbing out" - putting important things off until later.
+When I go into a room of people, I find a comfortable spot and enjoy the refreshments and conversation.
+"Go with the flow" feels right.

 W.

 I am very attracted to other people and am especially aware of their needs and feelings.
-I have a "knack" for picking up on the moods and needs of others.
-Being loved by and feeling important to others are strong needs of mine.
-I can adapt myself readily to be responsive to the needs that I perceive of others.
-There are times that I don't feel appreciated by others even though I feel I have been meeting their needs.
-Even when this happens, I take pride in knowing that I helped, but being humble about it is for the best.
+I am usually able to pick up on the moods and needs of others.
+Being loved by and feeling appreciated by others is important to me.
+I can adapt myself readily to be responsive to the needs that I perceive in others.
+When I don't feel appreciated by others, even though I feel I have been meeting their needs, I get a little angry but don't say anything - being humble about it is for the best.
+I often don't have a clue as to what I want or need.
+I have a tendency to people-please, and my boundaries aren't always the best.
+I can get resentful or manipulative if I am not appreciated or noticed.
 When I go into a room of people, I feel energized and will easily be drawn to someone.
-By the time the event is over, I will have become acquainted with a large number of people that I did not know before or have learned new things about people I have known.
+By the time the event is over, I will have become acquainted with a large number of people that I did not know before, or I will have learned new things about my friends and acquaintances.
 Satisfaction comes from knowing people and meeting their needs, rather than from events or objects.
-There is a lot in the saying, "You will get your reward in heaven."
+I'm generally a very positive person and see the glass as half-full.
+"How can I help?" is a common phrase that is always running through my mind.

 M.

 Mark your answers now for the first test - again, look at the top 2-3 letters.
-The corresponding numbers are in the key below, and don't forget to scroll down for the second test.
+The corresponding Enneagram types are in the key below, and don't forget to scroll down for the second test.

 A - Type 4